-Tax Deductions for Office Equipment: The 179 Tax Law (Updated November 2020)
+Tax Deductions for Office Equipment: What is Section 179?
+(Updated November 2021)

-If you’ve been considering a new copier for your office, a new smartboard for your conference room or a postage meter that won’t jam every four envelopes, the time to buy or lease them is between now and the end of the 2021.
+If you’ve been considering a new copier for your office, a new smartboard for your conference room or a postage meter that won’t jam every four envelopes, the time to buy or lease them is between now and December 31, 2021.
 Why?
 I’ll answer with three numbers: 1, 7 and 9.

 Tax write-offs enable filers to save on their tax bill, and they are always evolving and changing, in most cases, to provide even more savings.
 For instance, this year, recent changes to the 179 Tax Deduction will enable small businesses to write off even more for their business office equipment.
 In fact, reports show that millions of small businesses are already taking advantage of the deduction and reaping noticeable results.